coolguyalex/GDMS-Pocket/README.md

 | SSD1306 OLED | U8g2 |  | olikraus | SSD1306 screen library with smaller RAM footprint for many sensors |

-## AI generated Desciprtion
+## AI generated Description

-Functional Specification: SD-Based Random Table System (POC) Overview
+Functional Specification: SD-Based Random Table System (POC)

+### Overview
 The system is a microcontroller-based Dungeon Master aid that reads plain text data from an SD card and displays randomly selected entries on a small screen.
 All interaction is driven by a simple category-based interface.

-Data Layout
+### Data Layout
-The SD card contains a top-level directory named /DATA.
+- The SD card contains a top-level directory named /DATA.
-Inside /DATA, users may create one-level-deep category folders.
+- Inside /DATA, users may create one-level-deep category folders.
-Folder names define category/page names in the UI.
+    - Folder names define category/page names in the UI.
-No nested folders beyond this level are supported.
+    - No nested folders beyond this level are supported.
-Each category folder contains .txt files only.
+- Each category folder contains .txt files only.
-Each .txt file represents a random table with one entry per line.
+- Each .txt file represents a random table with one entry per line.

 Example:
     /DATA
         /NPC
             names.txt
             flaws.txt
         /DICE
             d20.txt
             d100.txt

-Startup / Discovery
+### Startup / Discovery
-On boot (or user-triggered rescan), the system:
+- On boot (or user-triggered rescan), the system:
-Enumerates all immediate subfolders of /DATA.
+    1. Enumerates all immediate subfolders of /DATA.
-Stores their names as available Categories.
+    2. Stores their names as available Categories.
-No recursive directory traversal is performed beyond this level.
+- No recursive directory traversal is performed beyond this level.

-UI Behavior
+### UI Behavior
-Each Category corresponds to one folder under /DATA.
+- Each Category corresponds to one folder under /DATA.
-When a Category is selected:
+- When a Category is selected:
-The system lists all .txt files in that folder.
+    - The system lists all .txt files in that folder.
-The user scrolls and selects a file.
+- The user scrolls and selects a file.
-Upon selection:
+- Upon selection:
-The system reads the file and displays one randomly selected line.
+    - The system reads the file and displays one randomly selected line.

-Random Selection
+### Random Selection
-Files are processed in a memory-efficient manner.
+- Files are processed in a memory-efficient manner.
-The system should avoid loading entire files into RAM.
+- The system should avoid loading entire files into RAM.
-Random selection is done by streaming line-by-line and selecting an entry using a lightweight algorithm.
+- Random selection is done by streaming line-by-line and selecting an entry using a lightweight algorithm.

-Constraints
+### Constraints
-Target hardware is Arduino-class with limited RAM.
+- Target hardware is Arduino-class with limited RAM.
-SD access is via SPI.
+- SD access is via SPI.
-The system favors predictable behavior, low memory usage, and simple control flow.
+- The system favors predictable behavior, low memory usage, and simple control flow.
-All content is read-only; no file modification or persistence is required.
+- All content is read-only; no file modification or persistence is required.